AJoyceL/cart253-2025/variations_jam/README.md

 - A lot of the code was taken and inspired by Pippin Barr.
 - The red variaiton background is from Freepik: https://www.freepik.com
 - The red variation pavement and stone are from Pinterest.
-- The fonts are from itch.io: https://ggbot.itch.io/novem-font / https://ggbot.itch.io/first-time-writing-font /
+- The fonts are from itch.io: [Novem](https://ggbot.itch.io/novem-font) / [First time writing](https://ggbot.itch.io/first-time-writing-font) / [CHUNKY](https://batfeula.itch.io/chunky) / [scabber](https://ggbot.itch.io/scabber-font)
-- The speech options are created by Chat GPT.
+- The speech variation are created by Chat GPT.
 - Grid layout taken from https://youtu.be/UKxB2j4h7Ag?si=EbnC4iFkfhC2JVOF

 ## License